 The fetish master

 The fetish master is a widely respected man and much sought-after in the region.
-He has as many as three different consultation rooms for his clients: low-ceilinged, dusty compartments full of wood and feathers, wooden statues and pottery dolls.
-For a small fee, we are allowed to peak into his consultation rooms (most of them smelly, because of the animal sacrifices).
+He has as many as three different consultation rooms for his clients.
+All of them low-ceilinged, dusty compartments full of wood and feathers, wooden statues and pottery dolls.
+For a small fee, we are allowed to peak into one of them (most of them smelly, because of the animal sacrifices).
 The fetish master doesn’t show much interest in us.
 His main customers would come not only to have a fetish or a potion made, but also for his advice on business, health and marriage decisions.
 We conclude that a successful fetish master in all likelihood must also be a good observer of human nature with quite subtle psychological skills …

 But who knows, maybe he has just the right magic.